 This article is part of a longer series on the CAGED system for guitar and focuses solely on CAGED system scales.
 To get the most from this article, if you haven’t already I’d suggest starting with a general overview of the CAGED system by clicking here.

 The CAGED system divides the neck of the guitar into 5 sections, based on the corresponding chord form.
 By learning the 5 scale patterns of CAGED that surround these chord shapes the patterns are then easily transposed into different keys by moving the entire pattern up or down the neck.
 Each scale form e.g. C – A – G – E – or D is adjacent to the next, allowing guitarists to combine scale patterns, providing the freedom to play all over the neck.

-While that’s CAGED scales in a nutshell, we’ll need to take a closer look at the 5 major scale patterns and how these each connect to one another to really take advantage of the CAGED system.
+While that’s CAGED scales, in a nutshell, we’ll need to take a closer look at the 5 major scale patterns and how these each connect to take advantage of the CAGED system.

 But first, we’ll take a closer look at the major scale, how it is constructed, and why it’s key to learning all other scales.

 The Major Scale

 I’ve written fairly extensively on scale construction, and how to incorporate scales into your playing which you can find here.

 Otherwise, learning scale theory usually starts with the Major scale as it is the most commonly used scale in music and is the scale on which many other scales and chords are referenced.

 For example, the minor scale contains a flat 3rd (along with a flat 6th and 7th).
 In practice, this means, when compared to the major scale the 3rd note of the scale (3rd scale degree) is flattened a half step (e.g. one fret) compared to the major scale, making it a minor 3rd.